Pentagon tracking suspected Chinese spy balloon over the US - Local News 8

 “China is a responsible country.
 We act in accordance with international law.
 We have no intention in violating other countries’ airspace.
 We hope relevant parties would handle the matter in a cool-headed way.”

-Meanwhile, Canada said on Thursday evening it is also tracking the balloon’s movements and working with their American partners.
+Meanwhile, Canada said on Thursday evening it is also tracking the balloon’s movements and working with their American partners, including the monitoring of a potential second incident.

 Biden was briefed and took advice not to shoot balloon down

-The president has been briefed on the balloon’s movements and requested military options on how to deal with it, according to a senior administration official.
+Officials tell CNN that congressional leaders and Biden have been briefed on the balloon’s movements, and the president requested military options on how to deal with it.

 Biden took Milley’s advice not to order the balloon shot down and the official stressed that it does not pose a military threat emphasizing that the administration acted “immediately” to protect against the collection of sensitive information.